Charlie-XIAO/Charlie-XIAO.github.io/_projects/ossd-sklearn.md

 ### Cross Decomposition

+{% capture projects_ossd_sklearn_description_26602 %}
+Previously, <code>PLSRegression</code> always predicts 2D result no matter if the input is 1D or 2D.
+This is somehow inconsistent with other regressors such as <code>LinearRegression</code> and <code>Ridge</code>.
+I implemented automatic raveling when input is 1D, so that the regressors now behave consistently.
+{% endcapture %}

 {% include projects/ossd/sklearn-item.html
   pr=26602
-  title="ENH ravel prediction of PLSRegression when fitted on 1d y" description="Previously, <code>PLSRegression</code> always predicts 2D result no matter if the input is 1D or 2D.
+  title="ENH ravel prediction of PLSRegression when fitted on 1d y" description=projects_ossd_sklearn_description_26602
-    This is somehow inconsistent with other regressors such as <code>LinearRegression</code> and <code>Ridge</code>.
-    I implemented automatic raveling when input is 1D, so that the regressors now behave consistently."
 %}

 <!-- ====================================================================== -->

 ### Datasets

+{% capture projects_ossd_sklearn_description_27438 %}
+Previously, the function <code>make_sparse_spd_matrix</code> returns numpy dense arrays and uses dense array methods, even though the output matrix is sparse regarding its Cholesky factor.
+To achieve better memory efficiency, I used sparse memory layout from the very beginning to reimplement this function, and outputs a scipy sparse matrix based on the new keyword <code>sparse_format</code>.
+For backward compatibility, however, <code>sparse_format</code> is default to <code>None</code>, meaning that the sparse matrix will still be converted to a dense numpy array in the end in this case.
+{% endcapture %}

 {% include projects/ossd/sklearn-item.html
   pr=27438
   title="ENH make_sparse_spd_matrix use sparse memory layout"
-  description="Previously, the function <code>make_sparse_spd_matrix</code> returns numpy dense arrays and uses dense array methods,
-    even though the output matrix is sparse regarding its Cholesky factor.
-    To achieve better memory efficiency, I used sparse memory layout from the very beginning to reimplement this function, and outputs a scipy sparse matrix based on the new keyword <code>sparse_format</code>.
-    For backward compatibility, however, <code>sparse_format</code> is default to <code>None</code>, meaning that the sparse matrix will still be converted to a dense numpy array in the end in this case."
+  description=projects_ossd_sklearn_description_27438
 %}

 <!-- ====================================================================== -->